ipfs/ipfs-docs/docs/concepts/glossary.md

 ## L

+### Leaf

+A Leaf is a node of a graph that by definition doesn't link to any other node.
+This is opposed to to [roots](#root).
+Leafs usualy just hold lots of data.

 ### libp2p

 The libp2p project is a modular system of protocols, specifications, and libraries that enable the development of peer-to-peer network applications.
 It is an essential component of IPFS.
 [More about libp2p](https://libp2p.io/)